Frequently Asked Questions

 Check to see if there is a main line filter clogged that could be the cause of the problem.

-In some cases on city water fed systems worn water meters can put out less water over time, disconnect the supply line from the valve and do a simple flow test by seeing how many times the line fills a 5 gallon bucket in one minutes time to get an idea of your GPM that is available.
-If the system worked fine at one time and all other causes have been eliminated contact the local water department to see what input they might have about replacing the water meter.
+In some cases, on city water fed systems worn water meters can put out less water over time, disconnect the supply line from the valve and do a simple flow test by seeing how many times the line fills a 5-gallon bucket in one minute time to get an idea of your GPM that is available.
+If the system worked fine at one time and all other causes have been eliminated contact the local water department to see what input they might have about replaced the water meter.

 On systems where the amount of GPM the valve requires equipped with a Standard Stem and Disc is not possible there are Light Stem and Disc Assemblies available.
 The Light Stem and Disc for the 4000 series will reduce the needed flow down to 6 GPM and the 6000 series valve has both a Light and Extra Light Stem and Disc available with the Light model reducing the needed flow down to 10 GPM and the Extra Light reducing it to 6 GPM.